Maundy Thursday

 Why Fighting Over Maundy Thursday Was a Big Deal

 The clash came to a head at the Diet of Worms in 1521.
 Here, Martin Luther stood before Emperor Charles V and representatives of the Roman Church.
 Luther was asked to recant his teachings, which included his views on liturgical practices like Maundy Thursday.
 Luther, driven by his belief in the primacy of scripture over tradition, refused to back down.
 For the Roman Church, a victory would mean reaffirming their control over Christian practices, ensuring the stability and uniformity of the faith.
 For Luther and his followers, winning would mean freedom from what they saw as the Church's overreach, allowing scripture to guide practice.
-Luther's refusal led to his excommunication, but it also fueled the spread of Reformation ideas, marking a significant shift in religious power dynamics.
+Luther's refusal led to his excommunication, but it also fueled the spread of Reformation ideas, marking a shift in religious power dynamics.

 Continue reading with a Scholar plan